Skip to main content

 In response to these rising rates, screening guidelines have evolved.
 In recent years, both the American Cancer Society and the U.S. Preventive Services Task Force have lowered the recommended starting age for colorectal cancer screening in average-risk adults from 50 to 45 years.

-Encouragingly, these updated screening recommendations are already making an impact, with more adults between 45 and 49 undergoing these life-saving tests.
+Encouragingly, these updated screening recommendations are already making an impact, with more adults between ages 45 and 49 undergoing these life-saving tests.

 While expanded screening has improved early detection, researchers continue to investigate why colorectal cancer rates are increasing in younger populations.
 Several theories are being explored, including:

-• changes in diet and lifestyle
+• Changes in diet and lifestyle

-• alterations in the gastrointestinal microbiome
+• Alterations in the gastrointestinal microbiome

-• rising obesity rates
+• Rising obesity rates

-• environmental exposures
+• Environmental exposures

-The symptom most strongly associated with early-onset colorectal cancer is rectal bleeding; other concerning symptoms include persistent changes in bowel habits, unintentional weight loss, and unexplained abdominal pain, cramping, or bloating.
+The symptom most strongly associated with early-onset colorectal cancer is rectal bleeding.
+Other concerning symptoms include persistent changes in bowel habits, unintentional weight loss, and unexplained abdominal pain, cramping, or bloating.
 When these symptoms persist, they warrant medical evaluation.

 Individuals with a family history of colorectal cancer or inflammatory bowel disease are at higher risk and may need earlier screening.
 However, many young adults diagnosed with colorectal cancer have no known risk factors, highlighting the need for vigilance among both patients and healthcare providers.